-Khazai Rug Cleaning combines fifth-generation expertise in the rug industry and the latest technology to offer top-quality Braided Rug Cleaning in Louisville, KY.
+Khazai Rug Cleaning combines fifth-generation expertise in the rug industry and the latest technology to offer top-quality Braided Rug Cleaning in Washington DC.

 To safeguard you and your rugs against the consequences of chemical detergents, we have developed only %100 green solutions for braided rug cleaning in the region.
 It’s made of all-natural, allergen-free, toxic-free, and pet-friendly components that are gentle on your valuable rugs but have no mercy on germs and stains.